Shaakira, a South African living in Amsterdam, shares why she’s still waiting to feel like a Dutch local.

-Yesterday was my first time heard the term “Lekkerbek” which it seems is basically some sort of fish dish — all in all, my list of foods keeps getting extended.
+Yesterday was my first time hearing the term “Lekkerbek”, which seems to be basically some sort of fish dish — all in all, let’s just say my list of foods keeps getting extended.

 I should really learn the national anthem

 Is there any greater sense of national pride than singing the national anthem with your fellow countrymen?!
-I don’t know the anthem (yet) and I’m not Dutch as of yet either so I’ll have to keep you posted on this. 🎤
+Well, I don’t know the anthem (yet), and I’m not Dutch (yet) either, so I’ll have to keep you posted on this one. 🎤

 I need to have more local friends

-It’s no secret that the Dutch, whilst lovely people in general, are reluctant to open their closely-knit friend groups from pre-school, primary school, high school, etc. for just any old expat.
+It’s no secret that the Dutch, who are generally quite a friendly bunch, are reluctant to open their closely-knit friend groups from pre-school, primary school, and high school, for a good ol’ international, like myself.

-Whilst I have made Dutch friends, I wouldn’t consider myself part of a 100% Dutch friend group.
-I befriend a lot of expats — we make spontaneous plans for coffees, walks, and dinners — but whilst my door is always open to new friends, the Dutch seem to remain somewhat reluctant to enter. 🗣
+I befriend a lot of internationals, and we make spontaneous plans for coffees, walks, and dinners — but whilst my door is always open to new friends, no matter their culture, the Dutch seem to remain somewhat unwilling to enter. 🗣

 I should know the local…things

-The things… the things!
-You know, those little cultural nuances that really just come with living in the country for long enough.
-Before the coronavirus, there used to be concerns like “when to give three cheek kisses?,” and “what cake do I bring on my birthday?”. 🤔
+The things… the things! 🤔 You know, those little cultural nuances that really just come when you live in the country long enough.
+Things like:

-So I’m not a local — I’m not!
-Nearly three years later and I still sort of love being an expat.
-I love the differences and the similarities between my own nationality and those I get to enjoy here in the Netherlands.
+So, I’m not a local — I’m not!
+Nearly three years later and I still sort of love being an international.
+I love the differences and similarities between my own nationality and those I get to enjoy here in the Netherlands.

 Do you feel like a local in the Netherlands?
 Tell us why, or why not, in the comments below!